PATELKULDEEP/InterviewNotes/React.md

 # **What is Context API?**
 Context API allows sharing global data like theme or user info without passing props manually at every level.

+# **Redux**
+Redux is a state management library that stores application state in a single centralized store and updates it through actions and reducers.
+It helps manage complex state and avoid prop drilling in large React applications.